xpepper/poker-hands-kata/README.md

 ### TODO

-* Idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?

-* Remove the magic number in all the `Rank` subclasses to represent the priority

-* Add test on the missing ranks on `HandTest`
+* [T] Add test on the missing ranks on `HandTest`

-* Add the information about the point as part of the `Rank`
+* [F] Add the information about the point as part of the `Rank`

-* `GameResultFormatter` should format the point message from the winner's highest card
+* [F] `GameResultFormatter` should format the point message from the winner's highest card
     - be able to format the point even with figures like 'A', 'K', ... ?

-* From simply telling which hand is higher than another to showing the actual winning rank
+* [F] From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**
         * White wins. - with high card: Ace
         * Black wins. - with full house: 4 over 2
         * Tie.

+* [R] Idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?

+* [R] Remove the magic number in all the `Rank` subclasses to represent the priority

 * `CardParserTest`
    - add support to more values and suites?